BloomTech-Labs/didact-be/README.md

 <br>
 <br>

+# How To Deploy

+## Running migrations + seeds on your heroku postgreSQL database:

+### In your VSC Terminal, enter these commands:

+#### (Replace appname with didactlms or didactlms-staging or other app name)

+npx heroku run knex migrate:rollback -a appname

+npx heroku run knex migrate:latest -a appname

+npx heroku run knex seed:run -a appname

+## Update all your environment variables as needed

+Contact previous team if keys are unclear, otherwise your TL should provide a lot if not all of them to you.

 ## 3️⃣ Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.

 create a .env file that includes the following:

+- DATABASE_URL - the url to connect to your postgres database
+- DB_ENV - environment to run database
 - ADMIN_SECRET - a secret for the seeded users
 - DB_ENV - production, development, testing, staging
 - JWT_SECRET - a secret for signing json web tokens